 - Initial greetings can set the tone for the visit.
 Many older people from traditional societies expect to be addressed more formally, no matter how long they have known their physician.
-If the patient's preference is not clear, ask how he or she would like to be addressed. - Patients from other language or cultural backgrounds may be less likely to ask questions and more likely to answer questions through narrative than with direct responses.
-Facilitate patient-centered communication by asking open-ended questions whenever possible. - Avoid questions that can be answered with yes or no. Research indicates that when patients, regardless of cultural background, are asked, "Do you understand?" many will answer "Yes," even when they really do not understand.
-This tends to be more common in teens and older patients. - Steer the patient back to the topic by asking a question that clearly demonstrates that you are listening.
+If the enrollee's preference is not clear, ask how he or she would like to be addressed. - Enrollees from other language or cultural backgrounds may be less likely to ask questions and more likely to answer questions through narrative than with direct responses.
+Facilitate enrollee centered communication by asking open-ended questions whenever possible. - Avoid questions that can be answered with yes or no. Research indicates that when enrollees, regardless of cultural background, are asked, "Do you understand?" many will answer "Yes," even when they really do not understand.
+This tends to be more common in teens and older enrollees. - Steer the enrollee back to the topic by asking a question that clearly demonstrates that you are listening.

-Tips for providers and office staff to enhance communication with diverse patients
+Tips for providers and office staff to enhance communication with diverse enrollees

-Recognize that patients from diverse backgrounds may have different communication needs.
+Recognize that enrollees from diverse backgrounds may have different communication needs.

-Build rapport with the patient.
+Build rapport with the enrollee:

-- Address patients by their last names.
-If the patient's preference is not clear, ask, "How would you like to be addressed?" - Focus your attention on patients when addressing them. - Learn basic words in your patient's primary language like hello and thank you. - Recognize that patients from diverse backgrounds may have different communication needs. - Explain to the patient the different roles performed by people who work in the office.
+- Address enrollees by their last names.
+If the enrollee's preference is not clear, ask, "How would you like to be addressed?" - Focus your attention on enrollees when addressing them. - Learn basic words in your enrollee's primary language like hello and thank you. - Recognize that enrollees from diverse backgrounds may have different communication needs. - Explain to the enrollee the different roles performed by people who work in the office.

-Make sure patients know what you do.
+Make sure enrollees know what you do:

-- Take a few moments to prepare a handout that explains office hours, how to contact the office when it is closed and how the provider arranges for care (when the provider is the first point of contact and then refers to specialists). - Have instructions translated by a professional translator and available in the common language(s) spoken by your patient base.
+- Take a few moments to prepare a handout that explains office hours, how to contact the office when it is closed and how the provider arranges for care (when the provider is the first point of contact and then refers to specialists). - Have instructions translated by a professional translator and available in the common language(s) spoken by your enrollee base.

-Keep patients' expectations realistic.
+Keep enrollees' expectations realistic:

-Inform patients of delays or extended waiting times.
-If the wait is longer than 15 minutes, encourage the patient to make a list of questions for the provider, review health materials or view waiting room videos.
+Inform enrollees of delays or extended waiting times.
+If the wait is longer than 15 minutes, encourage the enrollee to make a list of questions for the provider, review health materials or view waiting room videos.

-Work to build patients' trust in you.
+Work to build enrollees' trust in vou:

-Inform patients of office procedures, such as when they can expect a call with lab results, how follow-up appointments are scheduled and routine wait times.
+Inform enrollees of office procedures, such as when they can expect a call with lab results, how follow-up appointments are scheduled and routine wait times.

-Determine if the patient needs an interpreter for the visit.
+Determine if the enrollee needs an interpreter for the visit:

-- Document the patient's preferred language in the patient chart. - Have a plan for interpreter access.
-An interpreter with a medical background is preferred, rather than family or friends of the patient. - Assess your bilingual staff for interpreter abilities.
+- Document the enrollee's preferred language in the enrollee chart. - Have a plan for interpreter access.
+An interpreter with a medical background is preferred, rather than family or friends of the enrollee. - Assess your bilingual staff for interpreter abilities.
 (See Employee Language Prescreening Tool.) - Resources for interpreter services are available from health plans, the state health department and the internet.

-Recognize that patients from diverse backgrounds may have different communication needs.
+Recognize that enrollees from diverse backgrounds may have different communication needs.

-Give patients the information they need.
+Give enrollees the information they need:

-- Have topic-specific health education materials in languages that reflect your patient base. - Offer handouts such as immunization guidelines for adults and children, screening guidelines and culturally relevant dietary guidelines for diabetes or weight loss.
+- Have topic-specific health education materials in languages that reflect your enrollee base. - Offer handouts such as immunization guidelines for adults and children, screening guidelines and culturally relevant dietary guidelines for diabetes or weight loss.

-Make sure patients know what to do.
+Make sure enrollees know what to do:

-- Review any follow-up procedures with the patient and family before he or she leaves your office. - Verify call back numbers, the locations for follow-up services such as labs, X-ray or screening tests, and whether or not a follow-up appointment is necessary. - Develop preprinted simple handouts of frequently used instructions, and translate the handouts into the common language(s) spoken by your patient base.
+- Review any follow-up procedures with the enrollee and family before he or she leaves your office. - Verify call back numbers, the locations for follow-up services such as labs, X-ray or screening tests, and whether or not a follow-up appointment is necessary. - Develop preprinted simple handouts of frequently used instructions, and translate the handouts into the common language(s) spoken by your enrollee base.
 Note: See commonly used sentences and signs provided in this toolkit.

-Nonverbal communication and patient care
+Nonverbal communication and enrollee care